List of FoxTrot characters: Other

 Quincy is Jason's pet iguana.
 Jason regularly uses him to tease Paige, either by waving the iguana in front of her, putting him in the bathtub while she is taking a bath, or throwing him on her.
 Other times he will let Quincy into her room so he can chew up her belongings and throw them up.
 At other times, Quincy just sits on Jason's head, while sometimes he dresses Quincy and himself up as various fictional characters, such as The Lone Iguana, Quincy John Adams, Quincynook, and QUINCE-E. Quincy's species has never been revealed, but it is most likely that he is a juvenile Green Iguana (Iguana iguana).
-He has talked only twice.
-The first time was in a strip where Jason built a Spider-Man web launcher and had trouble with it, and his mother said "Comic books aren't real."
-He denies this, and Quincy replies, "Listen to your mother, Jason" as a play on what Andy said.
-The second time was at the end of a dream where Peter is in the Odyssey and discovers, to his disgust, that Quincy is Penelope.
-In that strip, Quincy said "Hold me.
-Kiss me.
-Love me."
-To his surprise Jason's teacher Ms. O'Malley actually thinks Quincy is adorable.